Creating lasting value in your life is about developing wisdom. Many believe we find it by understanding these stepping stones in life.

 “The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.” — William Arthur Ward

 If honest communication is the root of happiness, then poor communication is the root of unhappiness.
 Cultivate the courage to communicate honestly when possible and practical.
 You’ll need to discern when it is reasonable and safe to communicate honestly.
 There are situations where you need to use restraint in communication.
 However, with your inner circle, you must cultivate the ability to speak plainly.

-Communication is tricky.
-Assuming your communication is always understood the way you intended is a mistake.
+Communication is tricky and to assume what you are saying is always understood the way you intended is a mistake.
 So, always solicit feedback to ensure that the message’s meaning is understood.
 Remember, most people aren’t listening to hear but to respond to what you are saying.
 That means most of their computing power isn’t on receiving your message’s intent.
 People can’t read your mind or your expectations.
 If your message isn’t understood, then you’ll always be disappointed.
 See the above point about being the victim.

 It’s one of those realizations that will take the pressure off.
 It will make you more comfortable in your relationships.
 If you learn to communicate realistic expectations, you will be disappointed less often.
 Don’t confuse simple choices with bias and prejudice.
 Learn to spot in yourself and others.

 Some believe the Universe must send an omen or sign to confirm every decision leads to decision paralysis.
 Waiting for a divine sign leads to many disappointments.
 That’s because the Universe doesn’t care whether you buy broccoli or green beans.
 They either don’t get the omen or interpret it wrong.